AkyunaAkish/introToJavascriptHomework/README.md

 * Notice how console.log(c); allows you to log of the value of the variable in the terminal by allowing node to execute your code

-* Now that you get the basics of how to execute code with node and see an output in the terminal , use javascript mathematical expressions to assign values to variables using all of the operators in this documentation except for "Exponentiation (\**)" [MDN Javascript mathematical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators)
+* Now that you get the basics of how to execute code with node and see an output in the terminal, use javascript mathematical expressions to assign values to variables using all of the operators in this documentation except for "Exponentiation (\**)" [MDN Javascript mathematical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators)

 * An example of this is :